jmacadie/ExcelCompare2/README.md

 ## Dependencies

-ExcelCompare2 depends only on [Apache POI](https://poi.apache.org/) and its child dependencies
+ExcelCompare2 depends only on [Apache POI OOXML](https://poi.apache.org/) (3.17-beta1) and its child dependencies I'm building and running this project in NetBeans.
+I'm not using Maven or Ant (as I don't know how).
+I downloaded the files from [JAR Download](https://jar-download.com/?detail_search=a%3A%22poi-ooxml%22&a=poi-ooxml&p=1) then manually added the JARs as external libraries to the project

-The Test suites additionally rely on `JUnit 4.12` and `Hamcrest 1.3`
+The Test suites additionally rely on `JUnit 4.10`

 ## Further work